vszakats/hb/README.md

    tools *tested most*, *focused on*, *used and deployed* by the maintainer/developer of this fork.
 While this is strongly believed to result in the best Harbour experience for most situations, it's ultimately a subjective decision.
-If you don't like it, use what fits you best.
+If you don't like it, use what fits your case best.

 ---
 This document Copyright &copy;&nbsp;2009&ndash;present [Viktor Szakats](https://vszakats.net/harbour)<br>